 That both Simon and Shirley were funding $100,000.00 annual living expenses continuously for years prior to their death based on an agreement with Petitioner due to special circumstances and needs of Petitioner’s family as described already in the Petition at Paragraph 390-404 Page 82-85.
 After the death of Simon, the Personal Representatives assured Petitioner initially not to worry about the continuation of funds as they would be continued without interruption, as Simon and Shirley before their deaths had set this up through trusts, etc., which were to be funded weeks after Simon’s death.
 Initially, Spallina claimed it would be a month or two until trusts for the kids would be funded for living and school expenses as they were the purported new beneficiaries, according to near death bed changes supposedly made and enabled through alleged Forged and Fraudulent documents, see Petition Paragraphs 203-232 Pages 40-45.
-Only several months later was it discovered that the documents making these beneficiary changes and assigning new Personal Representatives, who are also the estate attorneys that submitted the Forged and Fraudulent Documents and witnessed them to enable their new fiduciary powers, were Forged and Fraudulent documents submitted to this Court, as part of a larger fraud on the beneficiaries.
+Only several months later was it discovered that the documents making these beneficiary changes and assigning new Personal Representatives that are also the estate attorneys that prepared and submitted the Forged and Fraudulent Documents and witnessed them to enable their new fiduciary powers were part of a larger fraud on the beneficiaries and this Court.

+The documents giving Tescher & Spallina and TSB fiduciary powers in the estates of Simon and Shirley are currently under investigations with the Governor of Florida Notary Public Division and Palm Beach County Sheriff’s Office and have been simultaneously been tendered to the US District Court of New York Southern District, to be included as further evidence of RICO violations against Petitioner in an ongoing RICO and Antitrust Civil Lawsuit, legally related by Federal Judge Shira A. Scheindlin to a Former NY Supreme Court Departmental Disciplinary Committee Whistleblower Lawsuit of Christine C. Anderson, Esq., involving a series of sophisticated financial crimes committed by criminals composed mainly of law firms and lawyers acting in violation of law.
+In this investigation the Notary who had acknowledged the said documents has accepted that he had committed a mistake by notarizing the said documents after death of Simon.
+This act is illegal and it is very clear that the document that give Tescher & Spallina and TSB fiduciary powers in the estates of Simon and Shirley are illegally obtained after death of Simon.
+Petitioner herewith produces the response of Notary at Exhibit _2__

-That after Petitioner began to request accountings and documents relating to the estates of Simon and Shirley that were being withheld, the Personal Representatives became hostile to Petitioner and made threats to him and then in an about face to their prior claims, the Personal Representatives then claimed there was no money left, no trusts set up and Petitioner learned that the Personal Representatives had switched the payment of the children’s living and school expenses from a Legacy Bank account of Simon’s, to the children’s Oppenheimer school trust accounts that had been funded prior to Shirley and Simon’s death.
-That this switching of the accounts has now depleted the school trusts funds almost wholly through this scheme endangering both the living expenses and school expenses of children ages 15, 13 and 10 and the legality of these changes authorized by the Personal Representatives is still in question as the documents regarding the trusts have been withheld.
+That after Petitioner began to request accountings and documents relating to the estates of Simon and Shirley that were being withheld, the Personal Representatives became hostile to Petitioner and made threats to him and then in an about face to their prior claims, the Personal Representatives then claimed there was no money left and no trusts set up.
+Petitioner then learned that the Personal Representatives had switched the payment of the children’s living and school expenses from a Legacy Bank account of Simon’s, to the children’s Oppenheimer school trust accounts that had been funded prior to Shirley and Simon’s death.
+That this switching of the accounts has now depleted the school trusts funds almost wholly through this scheme endangering both the living expenses and school expenses of the grandchildren ages 15, 13 and 10 and the legality of these changes authorized by the Personal Representatives is still in question as the full documents regarding the school trusts have also been withheld.